RobinBroberg/Chas_Challenge/README.md

-# 📘 Chas Challenge — Database Setup Guide
+# 🚀 Chas Challenge — Backend Setup & Usage Guide

 This guide helps you set up the local database for our project.